2003 Estonian European Union membership referendum

 A referendum took place on 14 September 2003 to decide whether Estonia should join the European Union (EU).
 Just over two-thirds of voters voted Yes and Estonia joined the EU on 1 May 2004.

+As of 2025, this was the most recent referendum in Estonia.

 Background

 Membership of the European Union was one of the main objectives of Estonian foreign policy since independence in 1991.
 Estonia was invited to begin negotiations to join the EU in 1997 and was formally invited to join at a summit in Copenhagen in December 2002.
 The Parliament of Estonia then announced that a referendum on membership of the EU would be held in mid September 2003.

 Referendum question

 The question to be voted on in the referendum was agreed by the Government of Estonia in December 2002.
 It was:

 Are you in favour of the accession to the European Union and passage of the Act on Amendments to the Constitution of the Republic of Estonia?